aai-institute/pyDVL/docs/value/the-core.md

 ensure stability in the sense that it provides the set of feasible payoffs that cannot be improved upon by a sub-coalition.
 This can be interesting for some applications of data valuation because it yields values consistent with training on the whole dataset, avoiding the spurious selection of subsets.
-It was first introduced in this field by [@yan_if_2021].

 It satisfies the following 2 properties: